marcelopalacioabreu/b00m-h3adsh0t/README.md

   * Client game sessions run synchronously on server, using same user input with client session - data is reset when the game sessions become unsynced to preventing cheating
   * Two functionality options: **Run aimbot purely on  game server** OR **game server mirrors client gameplay and continuously validates game state with aimbot**

 * Modifying Game Rules Method
   * Targets servers with no rule enforcement or data integrity
-  * synchronize all of the clients data with all of the information about all of the other clients
+  * Synchronize all of the clients data with all of the information about all of the other clients
   * Hack program will reveal where all the players in the game are, what team they are on, and what state they're in — health, weapon, ammo etc
   * **Data from client will allow player to break game rules, manipulate server, or manipulate other clients**
-  * Game itself or 3rd-party protection system may detect aimbot